Events & SSE

 Architecture

-Immutable audit record alongside the event
+Immutable audit record captured alongside the event

 Redis pub/sub